Tag Archive for: Montessori Method

 • Give your child access in the kitchen.
 Arrange plates and silverware for him on a low open shelf, or in a drawer.
 Provide a step stool so he can reach the counter to work with you, or place a small table and chair in the kitchen for him to work at.

 • Set up his room and bathroom to support his growing independence in dressing and washing up.
-Look for a high step stool that will enable our child to access the sink.
+Look for a high step stool that will enable your child to access the sink.
 In his room, display a few (3-4 at most) sets of clothing on a low shelf or in shallow baskets.
-Make there’s a clothes hamper for him to place dirty clothes in at the end of the day.
+Make sure there is a clothes hamper for him to place dirty clothes in at the end of the day.

-• Slow down.
+Slow down.
 One of the benefits of the Montessori preschool and toddler environment is the abundance of time.
 We are careful to preserve an unhurried day for our students, so that we can go at a toddler’s pace.
-Teachers plan for snack time to take up to 45 minutes.
-It’s perfectly all right if it takes 10 minutes to get everything ready, and 15 minutes to clean everything up: that slowness is when learning happens!At home, you won’t always have the time to slow down for your child.
-But it helps to think through your day to see if you can make time with those tasks where you’ll encourage your child’s independence.
 If weekdays are just too crazy (we understand!), then set aside an hour or two on the weekend.
 Spend time together in the kitchen, for example, to jointly prepare a meal.

 Five differences that enable Montessori elementary students to thrive